 The external, or open, approach is used for a variety of patients with differing needs.
 It is very helpful for patients with a crooked nasal deformity for which I may use a spreader graft or need to place sutures in the middle portion of the nose.
 The external approach is also my choice for patients with a bulbous tip desiring distinct changes in the tip.
 In these instances, the open approach facilitates placement of sutures and use of cartilage grafts when needed.
 The open approach also helps the patient with the droopy nose.
 In these instances, through the use of a cartilage extender or the septum that is located in the midline of the nose, the nose can get support for the tip and help to prevent further droop.

 These are just a few of the reasons why I choose one approach over the other.
 The ultimate decision is made upon taking the history and performing an examination of the patient.
 Using the desires of the patient to work from, computer imaging is performed based on the desires and the patient anatomy.
 Realistic expectations are set and the image is used during surgery to achieve the desired result.
 The incision in the open approach is thin and heals well in most patients.
 Patients that are prone to poor scar formation will typically use a scar gel to allow for reduction of redness and improved healing of the scar.
-Ultimately the decision is based on what is needed and not whether there will be a scar present as the appearance of the scar is usually negligible.
+Ultimately the decision of considering a open rhinoplasty vs closed rhinoplasty is based on what is needed and not whether there will be a scar present as the appearance of the scar is usually negligible.
 The majority of the patients forget that an incision was ever made externally.